Photography has been generously done by

 In early 2006, Shawna’s infant daughter was diagnosed with having Absence Seizures.
 While her daughter outgrew the seizures, Shawna quickly became aware of the gap between diagnosis and education.

-Shawna has been the Executive Director of Epilepsy Simcoe County (ESC) since April 2018, and she sits on the Board of Directors of the Canadian Epilepsy Alliance.
-She is certified by the Mental Health Commissions of Canada with certification in Mental Health First Aid, and since February 2021 she has been the Marketing & Communications Officer for the Fund Developers Network in Simcoe County.
-Shawna is the creator and developer of the Gals That Give Caregiver Support Program, which helps caregivers avoid fatigue and burnout so that they can continue to support their warrior with epilepsy.
+Shawna has been the Executive Director of Epilepsy Simcoe County (ESC) since April 2018, she sits on the Board of Directors of the Canadian Epilepsy Alliance, and since February 2021 has been the Marketing & Communications Officer for the Fund Developers Network in Simcoe County.
+Shawna is certified by the Mental Health Commissions of Canada with certification in Mental Health First Aid, and she also holds a certificate in C-SSRS Training (The Columbia-Suicide Severity Rating Scale).
+Shawna is the creator and developer of the Gals That Give Caregiver Support Program, which helps caregivers avoid fatigue and burnout so that they can continue to support their warriors with epilepsy.

 Shawna has been a native to Barrie since 1984; she has been married since 2001 and has two children, three dogs, one cat, and a ton of goldfish.